How can you set up research data management from the start?

 Some faculties and departments have their own guidelines for RDM.
 You can find an overview of such guidelines below.

-Netherlands Code of Conduct for Scientific Integrity
+Netherlands Code of Conduct for Research Integrity

 Dutch scientists are required to comply with the Netherlands Code of Conduct for Research Integrity (VSNU, 2018).
 The principles of proper scientific and scholarly research, according to the Code of Conduct are: